 What can an interim HR manager help with?

-As the business, it’s up to you.
+As the business grows, it’s up to you.
 But many companies bring in interim HR managers Clients to take ownership and manage the delivery of a specific project or task.
 This could be:

 - The interim HR manager may fill highly specialist skill gaps within existing teams, for a certain task or recruitment in a certain area.